Njiriritech/Plc2/README.md

 - LCD display with keypad control
 - Low power usage (12V)

-<## 🛠 How to Update the Website
+< !--## 🛠 How to Update the Website
 1. Edit the `index.html` file to change text or add new photos.
 2. Upload new images to the repository (make sure names match the code).
-3. Your site auto-updates in a few minutes.>
+3. Your site auto-updates in a few minutes.-->

 ## 📞 Contact
 **Email:** kevinatm24@gmail.com